 It's been said that the only thing that is certain is change.
 These young rangeland professionals engage in interview discussion around what "Change on the Range" means to them.
-The 2023 annual meeting plenaries addressed the synthetic nature of rangeland science and the necessity of working across disciplinary and geographic and social boundaries to be effective.
+Last year, the 2023 annual meeting plenaries addressed the synthetic nature of rangeland science and the necessity of working across disciplinary and geographic and social boundaries to be effective.
 Effective change may require all of that.
-Join Katherine Haile, Paige Stanley, Kaelie Pena, Josh Tashiro, and Melissa Lackore in our conversation about rangelands and productive change.
+Join Katherine Haile, Paige Stanley, Kaelie Pena, Josh Tashiro, and Melissa Lackore in our 2024 conversation about rangelands and productive change.

 Transcript